-- 1. Do you have plans for marriage and a family?
-(Gender Discrimination) - "I am definitely committed to this school and am able to handle all of the job's responsibilities." - 2.
-How old are you?
-(Age Discrimination) - If you are a recent graduate: "Because of my age, I feel that I have fresh and exciting ideas to bring to the district!" - If you have been in the workforce for a while: "I feel that my age is an advantage, in terms of the broad experiences I have gained and can bring to this position." - 3.
-What is your ethnic background?
-(Racial Discrimination) - "I am very proud of my roots, but regardless of my ethnic background, I truly believe that I have the abilities and skills to qualify me for this position." - 4.
-What religion do you practice?
-(Religious Discrimination) - "I make it a practice not to involve my religious beliefs in my work."
+- "Do you have plans for marriage and a family?"
+(Gender Discrimination) - "I am definitely committed to this company and am able to handle all of the job's responsibilities." - "How old are you?"
+(Age Discrimination) - If you're a recent graduate: "Because of my age, I feel that I have fresh and exciting ideas to bring to the company!" - If you've been in the workforce for a while or are a non-traditional student: "I feel that my age is an advantage, in terms of the broad experiences I have gained and can bring to this position." - "What is your ethnic background?"
+(Racial Discrimination) - "I am very proud of my roots, but regardless of my ethnic background, I truly believe that I have the abilities and skills to qualify me for this position." - "What religion do you practice?"
+(Religious Discrimination) - o "I make it a practice not to involve my religious beliefs in my work."